CENMIG/snpplet/README.md

 GATK GenomicsDBImport will create a GenomicsDB workspace and then import single-sample GVCFs into this workspace.
 GATK GenotypeGVCFs then will perform joint genotyping on GenomicsDB workspace to produce a multi-sample VCF.
 By default, GenomicsDBImport will read sample_map.txt to import all samples into the workspace.
 In case users have stopped the run after finishing step 3 for checking the results from steps 1 and 2 to exclude some problematic or low quality samples before proceeding to next steps.
 If users want to proceed to the next step without any change, use command `./sh tuber.sh` to do so.
 But if users want to include only some samples, users will need to provide a tab-delimited text file in input directory (formatted as shown below and file must be named sample_map_usr.txt)

 Sample_1  Sample_1.g.vcf.gz
-Sample_2	Sample_2.g.vcf.gz
+<br>Sample_2	Sample_2.g.vcf.gz
-Sample_3	Sample_2.g.vcf.gz
+<br>Sample_3	Sample_2.g.vcf.gz

 GenomicsDBImport then will automatically read sample_map_usr.txt file and import only samples that are listed to the workspace.
-After saving sample_map_usr.txt file to the input directory, execute command ./sh tuber.sh to start joint genotyping.
+After saving sample_map_usr.txt file to the input directory, execute command `./sh tuber.sh` to start joint genotyping.

 #### 5. Variant filtering
-By default, INDELS will be filtered with GATK SelectVariants.
-Remaining SNVs will be filtered by GATK VariantsFiltration with filter settings: minimum QD of 2 and minimum MQ of 40.
+By default, INDELS will be filtered with GATK SelectVariants (`-select-type SNP`) .
+Remaining SNVs will be filtered by GATK VariantsFiltration with filter settings: `QD < 2.0 || MQ < 40.0` (.
 Filtered VCF file will be generated in vcf_joint directory in output directory (named joint_filtered.vcf.gz)

 #### 6. VCF to FASTA
 Filtered VCF will be parsed to produce a SNV table using GATK VariantsToTable.